Amazon Fulfillment Latency, otherwise known as handling time, specifies the number of days you have to ship out an order before Amazon considers it...

 If you need help, ask your customers.
 Explain the benefits of each by asking what customers have a problem with or what they would like to see.
 Turn your questions into positives (i.e. How important is it to you to get a shipment tracking code from UPS by the next day?).
 You can also explain the benefits and ask your sales team what they think will give them the biggest boost for approaching customers.

 The best-case scenario is to grow in a way that offers both.
 Offering this combo ensures that customers are getting orders as quickly as possible and keeps your systems running smoothly.
-If you’re struggling to see how you can afford expanding software and teams to meet these demands, consider speaking with 3PLs in your area.
+If you’re struggling to see how you can afford to expand software and teams to meet these demands, consider speaking with 3PLs in your area.
 They typically will offer both and can help you with a variety of fulfillment issues, while often reducing costs.

 When it’s not possible to do both, pick the one your customers will appreciate most and work to share this news so they can see it as a big win for their favorite brand.